ReesMorrison/NetlifyBlogThemes/content/post/2021-04-08-silencesounds/SilenceSounds.md

 <!--more-->

-“The Sound of Silence”, by Simon & Garfunkel
+“The Sounds of Silence," by Simon & Garfunkel

 Hello darkness, my old friend
 I've come to talk with you again